 Penalty: $5 500.

+Notes for this section:

-Note 1: “Notifiable low risk dealings” are specified in the regulations — see Part 6.
+1. “Notifiable low risk dealings” are specified in the regulations — see Part 6.

-Note 2: This section differs from section 37 of the Commonwealth Act.
+2. This section differs from section 37 of the Commonwealth Act.

 38. Aggravated offences — significant damage to health or safety of people or to the environment

-(1) An offence is an “aggravated offence” if the commission of the offence causes significant damage, or is likely to cause significant damage, to the health and safety of people or to the environment.
+(1) An offence is an aggravated offence if the commission of the offence causes significant damage, or is likely to cause significant damage, to the health and safety of people or to the environment.

 (2) In order to prove an aggravated offence, the prosecution must prove that the person who committed the offence —